HR Transformation: Common Pitfalls and Tried and True Tips

 • Invest in developing HR professionals and leaders to enhance strategic work.

-Recently RBL has reported the findings from the 8th round of our global competency study, co-sponsored with the University of Michigan and led by Patrick Wright, Mike Ulrich and Dave Ulrich.
-The purpose of this global, thirty-year study is to define what makes an HR professional effective and how HR contributes to business value.
+In 2021, RBL reported the findings from the 8th round of our global competency study, co-sponsored with the University of Michigan and led by Patrick Wright, Mike Ulrich and Dave Ulrich.
+The purpose of this global, thirty-year study was to define what makes an HR professional effective and how HR contributes to business value.

-In the latest round, it was discovered that individual competency is important but that the highest impact opportunities for HR professionals is to utilize their competencies to embed business capabilities and transform the HR Department.
+We discovered that individual competency is important but that the highest impact opportunities for HR professionals are to utilize their competencies to embed business capabilities and transform the HR Department.
 In this post, I’ll give some tips about overcoming pitfalls during HR Transformation.
-Based on the number of times I hear HR leaders tell me they have attempted HR Transformations several times without sustainable impact, this is clearly an opportune area for improvement.
+Based on the number of times I hear HR leaders tell me they have attempted HR Transformations several times without sustainable impact, this is an opportune area for improvement.

 Pitfall 1: Defining HR transformation as improving the parts rather than transforming the whole.